yyu1230/JPM-C4G-2024/README.md

 This was a half-day 'Code for Good' hackathon that formed part of J.P.
 Morgan's Spring into Tech (London, 2024).

 Please see the 'guidelines' directory for the challenge statement and information about judging structure & criteria. \
-Please see the 'presentation' directory for the materials for our presentation.
+Please see the 'presentation' directory for the materials for our presentation (slides & demo video).
+This is probably the easiest way to get an overview of our work.
+It might also be worth reading the speaker notes (in the slides).

-In designing solutions for scaling up support resources for people affected by sepsis, my specific contribution includes researching the technical and safeguarding limitations of machine translation and chatbots, and the role of social media (type of platform/message/message source) in raising public health awareness and behavioural change (pages 13-28, presentation PowerPoint).
+In designing solutions for scaling up support resources for people affected by sepsis, my specific contribution includes researching the technical and safeguarding limitations of machine translation and chatbots, and the role of social media (type of platform/message/message source) in raising public health awareness and behavioural change (pages 13-28, presentation slides).